Quantum Replica Exchange: Introduction

 \section{Introduction}

 Markov chain Monte Carlo (MCMC) is a widely used sampling method with applications ranging from statistical physics and chemistry to probability and machine learning \cite{hastings1970monte,robert1999monte}.
-While theory guarantees that a chain with well-chosen transitions will eventually converge to the target distribution, in practice it is crucial to understand the rate of convergence.
-The \emph{mixing time} is defined as the time it takes for the distribution of the chain to be within a certain distance to the target distribution, starting from the worst initial state \cite{levin2017markov,montenegro2006mathematical}.
-Thus bounds on the mixing time are important for assessing the efficiency of the MCMC algorithm and ensuring the reliability of the samples it generates.
+Although standard theory guarantees that a Markov chain with appropriately chosen transitions eventually converges to a prescribed target distribution, in practice one must control the rate of convergence.
+The \emph{mixing time} is defined as the time required for the distribution of the chain, started from the worst initial state, to approach the target distribution within a specified distance \cite{levin2017markov,montenegro2006mathematical}.
+Bounds on the mixing time are therefore crucial for assessing the efficiency and reliability of MCMC algorithms.

-A typical reason that may cause a large mixing time is the presence of an {\it energy barrier} in the target distribution \cite{schlichting2019poincare,montenegro2006mathematical}.
-Pictorially, suppose the distribution places significant mass in multiple regions separated by low-probability ``valleys''; the chain must cross the valleys (referred to as {\it bottlenecks}) in order to move between modes, which often leads to exponentially slow convergence with respect to the barrier height.
-A prototypical example is the Ising model with a local energy barrier, i.e., $H(\vec{z}) = -J z_1 z_2 + H_{\text{rest}}(\vec{z})$, where $J \gg 1$ and the operator norm of $H_{\text{rest}}(\vec{z})$ does not scale with respect to $J$.
-The presence of the strong coupling $J$ creates a local bottleneck that impedes transitions between configurations with $z_1 = z_2$ and those with $z_1 \neq z_2$, which leads to an exponentially large mixing time in $J$ \cite{sokal1997monte,bovier2002metastability,bovier2016metastability}.
-To overcome such bottlenecks, one often augments local dynamics with additional global moves that can bypass the barrier.
-This is the strategy employed by {\it replica exchange} (or {\it parallel tempering}), in which MCMC is run on two independent copies of the system at different temperatures, with an occasional proposal to swap their configurations.
-The intuition is that the high-temperature copy is less affected by the bottleneck and able to explore the state space more broadly.
+A typical cause of large mixing times is the presence of an \emph{energy barrier} in the target distribution \cite{schlichting2019poincare,montenegro2006mathematical}.
+Pictorially, if the distribution places significant mass in several regions separated by low-probability ``valleys'', then the Markov chain must cross these valleys (bottlenecks) in order to move between modes.
+When these bottlenecks are high, the time required to cross them is often exponential in the barrier height, leading to exponentially slow convergence.
+A prototypical example is the Ising model with a local energy barrier,

+where $J \gg 1$ and the operator norm of $H_{\text{rest}}(\vec{z})$ does not scale with $J$.
+The large local coupling $J$ creates a strong bond between $z_1$ and $z_2$, so that transitions between configurations with $z_1 = z_2$ and those with $z_1 \neq z_2$ are exponentially suppressed in $J$.
+For standard local dynamics this produces an exponentially large mixing time in $J$ \cite{sokal1997monte,bovier2002metastability,bovier2016metastability}.